 If you want a 4K productivity monitor with good image quality and excellent build quality but few frills, the Lenovo ThinkVision S28u-10 (also sold as the Lenovo L28u-30) is a fantastic choice.
-Available for around $269 and sometimes as cheap as $239, this 28-inch IPS display has slim bezels, a sleek, but understated design, and a built-in power supply that saves space.
-With a refresh rate of 60 Hz, this can’t compete with the best 4K gaming monitors, but it does have support for AMD FreeSync onboard.
+Available for around $269 and sometimes as cheap as $239, this 28-inch IPS display competes with the best budget 4K monitors with slim bezels, a sleek, but understated design, and a built-in power supply that saves space.

 However, to get a 4K display monitor at this price, you’ll have to forego special features, such as HDR or picture-in-picture and live with (or replace) a rather chintzy stand.